 Currently, the US Navy owns many bases on different continents.
 At the same time, the unit itself is under the jurisdiction of another organization – the United States Department of the Navy.
 The historical legacy of DoN is reflected in the seal and flag, which were approved by presidential decree in the late 1950s.
 About 20 years later, designers developed the modern USN logo based on them.
 It was created for informational purposes and has not changed since the early 1970s.

-The United States Navy logo is a round color print and represents the long history of the American people’s struggle for independence.
+The United States Navy logo is a round print representing the long history of the American people’s struggle for independence.
 The symbolism is the same as for other types of troops.
 First of all, they are united by the image of the bald eagle, which has been considered the national bird of the United States since the 1700s.
 It can also be seen on coins and military flags.
 The eagle is associated with authority, power, power, and strength.

 Eleven black stripes of various sizes are depicted above the eagle’s head.
 They create the effect of movement: it seems that the bird flaps its wings, accelerating the air currents.
 In this case, all of the above elements are inside the white circle.
 A gray 44-link chain frames it.
 It is associated with an anchor and means strength in unity.